Web server: Dynamic cache

-Anyway, in most cases those kind of caches are implemented by external servers (e.g. reverse proxy) or by storing dynamic data output in separate computers, managed by specific applications (e.g. memcached), in order to not compete for hardware resources (CPU, RAM, disks) with web server(s).
+Anyway, in most cases those kind of caches are implemented by external servers (e.g., reverse proxy) or by storing dynamic data output in separate computers, managed by specific applications (e.g., memcached), in order to not compete for hardware resources (CPU, RAM, disks) with web servers.

 Kernel-mode and user-mode web servers

 A web server software can be either incorporated into the OS and executed in kernel space, or it can be executed in user space (like other regular applications).

-Web servers that run in kernel mode (usually called kernel space web servers) can have direct access to kernel resources and so they can be, in theory, faster than those running in user mode; anyway there are disadvantages in running a web server in kernel mode, e.g.: difficulties in developing (debugging) software whereas run-time critical errors may lead to serious problems in OS kernel.
+Web servers that run in kernel mode (usually called kernel space web servers) can have direct access to kernel resources and so they can be, in theory, faster than those running in user mode, but there are disadvantages in running a web server in kernel mode (e.g., difficulties in developing and debugging software) whereas run-time critical errors may lead to serious problems in OS kernel.

 Web servers that run in user-mode have to ask the system for permission to use more memory or more CPU resources.
 Not only do these requests to the kernel take time, but they might not always be satisfied because the system reserves resources for its own usage and has the responsibility to share hardware resources with all the other running applications.
-Executing in user mode can also mean using more buffer/data copies (between user-space and kernel-space) which can lead to a decrease in the performance of a user-mode web server.
+Executing in user mode can also mean using more buffer or data copies (between user-space and kernel-space) which can lead to a decrease in the performance of a user-mode web server.

 Nowadays almost all web server software is executed in user mode (because many of the aforementioned small disadvantages have been overcome by faster hardware, new OS versions, much faster OS system calls and new optimized web server software).
 See also comparison of web server software to discover which of them run in kernel mode or in user mode (also referred as kernel space or user space).

 Performances

-To improve the user experience (on client / browser side), a web server should reply quickly (as soon as possible) to client requests; unless content response is throttled (by configuration) for some type of files (e.g. big or huge files), also returned data content should be sent as fast as possible (high transfer speed).
+To improve the user experience (on client or browser side), a web server should reply quickly (as soon as possible) to client requests; unless content response is throttled (by configuration) for some type of files (e.g., big or huge files), also returned data content should be sent as fast as possible (high transfer speed).

 In other words, a web server should always be very responsive, even under high load of web traffic, in order to keep total user's wait (sum of browser time + network time + web server response time) for a response as low as possible.

 Performance metrics

-For web server software, main key performance metrics (measured under vary operating conditions) usually are at least the following ones (i.e.):
+For web server software, main key performance metrics (measured under vary operating conditions) usually are at least the following ones: